A unified diagrammatic approach to quantum transport in few-level junctions for bosonic and fermionic reservoirs: Application to the quantum Rabi model: Liouville space approach

 \section{Liouville space approach}

-Our aim is to systematically expand the GME in the system-environment coupling, associating diagrams to each power.
-This is most conveniently achieved by operating in Liouville space, where the connection between the Liouvillian superoperators $\mathcal{O}$ and the system or environment operators $\hat O$ is established by introducing the so-called Liouville index $\nu=\pm$.
+Our aim is to systematically expand the GME in the system-environment coupling by associating diagrams to each power.
+This is most conveniently achieved by operating in Liouville space.
+To establish the connection between the system or environment operators $\hat O$ and the corresponding Liouvillian superoperators $\mathcal{O}$, it is convenient to introduce the so-called Liouville index $\nu$.
 The latter indicates the position of the operators with respect to the object the Liouvillian acts upon.
 Specifically, the action of the Liouvillian superoperators can be expressed by